fibercrypto/skycoin-wiki/Brain Wallet Sigils.md

 The hex values are concatenated and hashed, to form the deterministic wallet seed.

-If a password is used, the password should
+If a password is used, the password should hashed and used to salt the hashing of the deterministic wallet seed.

 ## Naive Entropy Estimates